deathbird/cheatsheets/pythonCheatsheet.md

 # current dir
 print(getcwd())

+# uses alias to shorten name
+import a_ridiculously_long_module_name as short_name
+# also works for
+import module.submodule.subsubmodule as short_name

 # Default “module”
 # All global (variable/function) names in Python are considered to be in the pseudo-module namespace named __main__.
 print(dir())